LeonieHagitte/leoniehagitte/readme.md

   <samp>
     <a href="https://www.google.com/search?q=Leonie+Hagitte">「 Google Me 」</a>
     <br>
-    「I am a PhD candidate in quantitative research methods/ Pszchology at Goethe University Frankfurt, with research conducted in collaboration with MSB Medical School Berlin and the Max Planck Institute for Human Development, <b>Berlin</b> (LIFE Fellow)」
+    「I am a PhD candidate in quantitative research methods/ Psychology at Goethe University Frankfurt, with research conducted in collaboration with MSB Medical School Berlin and the Max Planck Institute for Human Development, <b>Berlin</b> (LIFE Fellow)」
     <br>
     <br>
   </samp>